Clavicle: want to learn more about it?

 Clavicle

-3. Learn about the joints that the clavicle forms with the adjacent bones.
+- List the joints that the clavicle forms with adjacent bones.

 The clavicle is an S-shaped long bone that connects the upper limb to the trunk.
 It rests horizontally between the sternum and the acromion of the scapula.
 Its position makes the clavicle the main connection between the axial skeleton and the pectoral girdle.
 This enables the clavicle to transfer the weight from the upper limbs to the axial skeleton.